-OUC has a multi-year commitment to revitalizing the most economically disadvantaged zip code in its territory, 32805.
+OUC has a multi-year commitment to revitalizing one of the most economically disadvantaged zip codes in its territory, 32805.
 The Empowerment Zone program encourages broad-based economic prosperity and community support, ensures improved access to OUC programs and improves the overall health and wellness of the community.
-In short: OUC's Empowerment Zone seeks to build thriving communities by leveraging OUC's resources and partnerships to enhance three pillars: Educational opportunities, sustainable housing, and health and wellness.
+In short: OUC's Empowerment Zone seeks to build thriving communities by leveraging OUC's resources and partnerships to enhance three pillars: educational opportunities, sustainable housing, and health and wellness.
 Examples include:

 - Virtual Tutoring Programs with ELEVATE Orlando, which OUC supported by donating 20 laptops. - In 2019, OUC employees raised \$42,000 for New Image Youth Center (NIYC), as part OUC's annual workplace giving campaign, OUCares.
-NIYC works with at-risk students in grades K-12 in the Parramore community and provides academic support, social development, health and wellness programs and crisis intervention services. - OUC is creating a pre-apprenticeship program to meet the goals of creating career opportunities vs. job opportunities; prioritizing diversity, equity and inclusion; and raising median incomes for the community.
-This approach will help to combat unemployment; increase livable wages; eliminate financial burdens on students; and provide a measurable impact. - OUC partnered with the Central Florida Housing Trust Parramore Asset Stabilization Fund on an affordable housing project.
-OUC's contribution to the initiative includes improving the efficiency of 83 residential units, with such upgrades as attic insulation and weather stripping, duct work repair, irrigation improvements, LED lighting, Energy Star® windows, hybrid water heaters and energy efficient AC systems.
+NIYC works with at-risk students in grades K-12 in the Parramore community and provides academic support, social development, health and wellness programs and crisis intervention services. - OUC created a pre-apprenticeship program to meet the goals of creating career opportunities vs. job opportunities; prioritizing diversity, equity and inclusion; and raising median incomes for the community.
+This approach is helping to combat unemployment; increase livable wages; eliminate financial burdens on students; and provide a measurable impact.
+In 2021, the first class graduated 12 participants who all earned employment placement.
+The second cohort will begin in May 2022. - OUC partnered with the Central Florida Housing Trust Parramore Asset Stabilization Fund on an affordable housing project.
+OUC's contribution to the initiative included improving the efficiency of 83 residential units, with such upgrades as attic insulation and weather stripping, duct work repair, irrigation improvements, LED lighting, Energy Star® windows, hybrid water heaters and energy efficient AC systems.
 Residents of these homes could realize annual utility savings of approximately \$800. - OUC also is developing cost-saving programs and providing conservation education through neighborhood advisory councils.
 OUC partnered with LIFT Orlando, a local nonprofit, to help revitalize the City of Orlando's Lake Lorna Doone Park, which is in the Empowerment Zone.
 OUC's is sponsoring the recently built 4,800-square-foot OUC Solar Pavilion at Lake Lorna Doone Park and EV charging stations and hydration stations in the park.
 The pavilion will serve as a hub for community events and activities while providing 42kWac of renewable energy.